 Weiss is familiar with this journey, the difference being that he undertook his movement from certainty to doubt publicly.
 Now, he says “I’m not catering to a singular ideology.
 I’m trying to incorporate the full spectrum of my religious familial history and personal journeys. and they are contradictory.
 There is not a single position that we are putting forth, so people who are looking for that have become disillusioned and disappointed.”

 In “King Beetle on the Coconut Estate”, Aaron sings of a beetle king and his court on their quest to figure out what is inside a great fire.
 Both a professor and a lieutenant try to explain or overpower the fire, and both come back with singed wings.
 In frustration, the beetle king cries “We sent for the Great Light and you bring us this?
 We didn’t ask what it seems like, we asked what it IS!”
 The king decides to fly straight into the flames while his court sings “Why not be utterly changed into fire?” inviting the listener to understand that some mysteries need to be experienced, and at great personal cost.
 The song is weird as hell and appeals to that part of me that always wanted to go up in flames for what was good and true and right, to see things clearly and not be caged by the dim mirror of our world.
 In my own life, this meant living with those who experience injustice and inequality in America, working within refugee and low-income communities, burning bright at the edges of the empire.
-But of course, after a few years of this, my flame dimmed, and I still had no clear picture of who are what I was actually serving.
+But of course, after a few years of this, my flame dimmed, and I still had no clear picture of who or what I was actually serving.
 All I had were questions, piling up on one another.

 So I asked Aaron the biggest one that has been burning in my heart for quite some time.
 What do we do after we have spent so much of our time deconstructing the certainty of our youth?
 How do we start to engage with the world again, to reconcile our doubts about ourselves enough to speak up for justice when it is plain there is none?